What Are Swirl Marks and What Causes Them?

 You are probably already aware that taking your car to an automatic car wash causes swirl marks.
 The brushes are dirty and put too much pressure on your paint.
 Swirls are the result.

 Two things can cause swirl marks and scratches when you wash your car.
-One is the object that toucher the car.
+One is the media that touches your car.
 The other is the dirt that’s already on the car.

 But you can also create swirl marks when you hand wash your car.
 Using a brush to wash your car will cause problems because all it does is push the dirt around your car.
 You also tend to use too much pressure when you use a brush.